innovatorved/authneu/README.md

-# NextImg
+# AuthNew
-- Text to image using Deep learning
+- NextJs | Prisma | MongoDB based ready to use Authentication Template